Adrenal fatigue HPA axis dysregulation natural support strategies diagram

 4. Adaptogenic Herbs

-Adaptogens are herbs that may help modulate the stress response and support HPA axis signalling.
-Commonly used adaptogens include ashwagandha, rhodiola, holy basil, and licorice root (8–11).
+Adaptogens are a class of phytotherapeutic agents that may help modulate the stress response and support HPA axis signalling, as reviewed by Alexander Panossian and Georg Wikman (8).
+Commonly used adaptogens include:

 These herbs are not universally appropriate and should be individualised, particularly for people who are pregnant, breastfeeding, have thyroid conditions, or take prescription medications.